WWE News: WWE Bringing Back Old Pay-Per-View Event After More Than A Decade

 All of the current focus of WWE and its fans is on next weekend as WrestleMania 33 is quickly approaching and it is going to be huge.
 There will be a number of other pay-per-view (PPV) events this year, though, and WWE is actually bringing a very old one back.
-This summer, WWE will present Bad Blood which is going to be a Monday Night Raw-exclusive event and longtime wrestling fans may remember this PPV for being the debut of the infamous Hell in a Cell.
+This summer, WWE will present Bad Blood which is going to be a Monday Night Raw-exclusive event, and longtime wrestling fans may remember this PPV for being the debut of the infamous Hell in a Cell.

 Over the years, WWE has switched in and out different PPV names and events where there usually isn’t much difference except for the theme.
 Sure, there will sometimes be PPV-specific matches, but most of the time, it is just a theme and a name that is different from the one before.

 Wrestling Inc. is reporting that for the first time in 13 years, WWE is bringing back the Bad Blood pay-per-view and it will take place at the XL Center in Hartford, Connecticut on July 9.
-As it is still months away, nothing much is known about the event but it has been revealed to be a Monday Night Raw show.
+As it is still months away, nothing much is known about the event, but it has been revealed to be a Monday Night Raw show.

 For those who have watched wrestling and WWE for many years, they will remember the Bad Blood name and some of the big debuts it brought to the company.
 Most notably, the first ever Bad Blood brought about the debuts of the Hell in a Cell structure and Kane.